 Vertical Gastric Banding (VGB) 43842

 VBG achieves weight loss by gastric restriction only.
 The upper part of the stomach is stapled, creating a narrow gastric inlet or pouch that remains connected with the remainder of the stomach.
 In addition, a non-adjustable band is placed around this new inlet in an attempt to prevent future enlargement of the stoma (opening).
-As a result, patients experience a sense of fullness after eating small meals.
+As a result, members experience a sense of fullness after eating small meals.
 Weight loss from this procedure results entirely from eating less.

 Transoral gastroplasty (TG) is a minimally invasive, incisionless, reversible weight-loss procedure in which the stomach size is restricted with staples or sutures by using endoscopic surgical tools guided through the mouth and esophagus into the stomach.
 Two examples of this procedure that are proposed for revisions of standard weight loss surgery are Stomaphyx and the ROSE procedure (restorative obesity surgery – endoluminal).